geerlingguy/ansible-role-postfix/README.md

 ## Requirements

-If you're using this as an SMTP relay server, you will need to do that on your own, and open TCP port 25 in your server firewall.
+If you're using this as an SMTP relay server, you will need to open TCP port 25 in your server firewall.

 ## Role Variables